KoukiHamzaa/worldemojis/README.md

 3. Finalize the project and ensure all assets (code, documentation, deployment link) are delivered.

-*   **Gameboard Update (May 27, 2025):**
+*   **Gameboard Redesign (May 27, 2025 - based on feedback):**
-    *   Updated the game board display based on user-provided reference images (`1000206422.png`, `1000206423.png`).
+    *   Addressed detailed feedback comparing the previous implementation to the original reference images (`1000206422.png`, `1000206423.png`).
-    *   Created a new component `src/components/GameBoard.tsx` to handle the board layout.
-    *   Implemented the layout using CSS Grid and Tailwind CSS, replicating the card slot arrangement (28 slots: 8 top, 6 left, 6 right, 8 bottom) and color blocking (blue/yellow halves) from the reference.
-    *   Populated the board slots with the available illustrated card images (`src/assets/cards/fronts/emoji_world_card_illustrated_*.png`), repeating cards as necessary to fill all 28 slots.
-    *   Included placeholder elements for the central character art and the four card decks shown in the reference image.
-    *   Replaced the previous static board image in `App.tsx` with the new dynamic `GameBoard` component under the "Game Board" tab.
+    *   Implemented a true two-tone vertical split for the main board area (cyan left, yellow right) using CSS gradients and distinct background colors in `src/components/GameBoard.tsx`.
+    *   Added subtle, distinct background textures (dots/stars for cyan, dots/swirls for yellow) to each half for visual depth, replacing the previous uniform gradient.
+    *   Corrected the placement and orientation of central card deck placeholders to match the reference: one horizontal stack on the left, two vertical stacks on the right.
+    *   Integrated the key Arabic text elements: "عالم" prominently across the central horizontal divide and "روپولي" vertically on the left side, styled according to the reference.
+    *   Refined the styling of the perimeter card slots for better integration with the two-tone background and added subtle hover effects.
+    *   Adjusted the central art placeholder styling for better visual hierarchy.
+    *   Ensured the overall layout and thematic elements (color contrast, text placement, component arrangement) more closely resemble the original physical game board.